Can I ask you something?

 It gets you up, because you have to get up.
 Having a job is a good thing right?
 It provides you with an income to pay the bills, go on holidays, go out shopping, have a sit down dinner at a nice restaurant to treat yourself with.
 Those are all good things and I’m not knocking any of it.

 But when I cast my mind back to when I was young.
 I don’t remember dreaming of waking up early in the morning to go to an office, working at a desk for hours on end, hardly seeing daylight, and then going home in rush hour traffic – to do the same thing all over again the next day.

 I don’t remember that being my dream.

-My dreams were of me, playing music, there were smiling faces of the people I would play my guitar and sing to, I made lots of people happy.
+My dreams were of me, playing music, there were smiling faces of the people I would play and sing to, I made lots of people happy.

 I dreamed of adventure.

-Travelling to strange and wonderous places and making many new friends along the way in amazing new lands.
+Travelling to strange and wondrous places and making many new friends along the way in amazing new lands.